 - $query: The SQL query string with placeholders (

-- Returns a
+?) for parameters. - Returns a

-on failure.
+mysqli_stmtobject on success orfalseon failure.

-Why Use mysqli_prepare()
+Why Use mysqli_prepare()?

 - It separates the query structure from the data.